wtsi-hgi/hgi-web/core/ldap/README.md

   requested.
 * One isn't necessarily interested in all branches of the LDAP tree;
-  moreover, the required scope of the branches you *are* interested in may be different.
+  moreover, the required scope of the branches you *are* interested in may differ.
 For example, you probably wouldn't want an HTTP request to do a full subtree search from the root.
-There lies the path to madness.
+Therein lies the path to madness.
 * Flexibility and, to an extent, normalisation to the URL format.
 For example, `ou=Research & Development,ou=Provincial Branch,o=CompuGlobalHyperMegaNet,dc=cghm,dc=net` could be routed to `/nerds`, if that's more appropriate.